fnalways/terminus-docs/docs/overview/terminus/terminus-name.md

 Creating a Terminus Name is your starting point of using Terminus.
 It involves creating a Terminus Account and binding it to a Terminus Name on the mobile version of TermiPass.

-1. Create a new Terminus account.
-    1. Launch TermiPass on your mobile.
-If you haven't created a local unlocking password yet, you will be required to set one.
-    2. Click **Create a Terminus Name**.
-You can also choose to import an existing one.
-2. Bind Terminus Name
-    - **Bind Individual Terminus Name (for personal use)**
-        * Select **Individual Terminus Name**.
-        * Bind a personal Verifiable Credential (VC) to create your Terminus Name using the authentication service by Google's Gmail.
-Follow the prompts to log in with your Google account and complete the binding process.
-    - **Bind Organization Terminus Name** (for organizational use)
-        * Select **Organization Terminus Name.**
-        * Join an existing organization or create a new one through Terminus Space.
-        * Enter your organization's domain name.
-        * Bind your organization email.
-Currently, only Gmail and Google Workspace email are supported.
-        * Upon completion, you will receive an Organization Terminus Name.
-3. Backup mnemonic phrase.

-    The mnemonic phrase is the ONLY way to recover your DID and Terminus Name.
-Make sure you [backup your Terminus Name](../../how-to/termipass/account/#backup-mnemonic-phrase)'s mnemonic phrase securely!

 Refer to [Create a Terminus Name](../../how-to/termipass/account/#create-a-terminus-name) for detailed steps.